maithili-k/iRODS-RDM-HPC-course/2-iRODS-icommands.md

 iput -K source_file
 ```

-Note that his can also be done afterwards with the `ichksum` command.
+Note that this can also be done afterwards with the `ichksum` command.

 There are many more options for `iput` which could (or could not) optimize data transfer, *e.g.* `-b` for bulk upload to overcome network overhead and `-N` for number of threads.
 However, the default behaviour is already high performant in most cases if the iRODS server is configured correctly.